garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

+---
+Title: "Implementing the Social Fabric Matrix (SFM) Framework: Design Proposal for a Suite of Tools and Services"
+Author: Garrick Dabbs
+Date: 05/23/2025
+---
 # Implementing the Social Fabric Matrix (SFM) Framework: Design Proposal for a Suite of Tools and Services

 # Table of Contents